qishibo/AnotherRedisDesktopManager/README.md

 ## Custom Viewer

 > When the default viewer does not meet the needs, you can format your content via customize script.
-> Method: Pull down the viewer list to the bottom, click "Custom -> Add", and then refer to the instructions below
+<br>Method: Pull down the viewer list to the bottom, click "Custom -> Add", and then refer to the instructions below
-> Note: The script needs to output formatted content through `print` `console.log` `echo` etc., which can be any string or JSON string
+<br>Note: The script needs to output formatted content through `print` `console.log` `echo` etc., which can be any string or JSON string

 | Config | Description |
 | ------ | ------ |